Lizard Peninsula · TR12

 Why Helford is its own job.

-Conservation Area covers the entire hamlet; AONB, Heritage Coast and Helford SSSI across the parish.
+Locally, conservation Area covers the entire hamlet; AONB, Heritage Coast and Helford SSSI across the parish.
 Waterside ecology and views shape every application.
 For loft conversion specifically, parts of Helford sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Helford drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Helford project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Helford projects parish-up, not template-down — the TR12 context shapes the design from day one.
+Whether the project is on traditional waterside cottages in the centre or further out toward Manaccan, the loft conversion response is locally tuned.

 Planning note